-During the fiscal years 2023 and 2022, the District received 4,033 AF (1,314 MG) and 5,787 AF (1,886 MG) respectively, of Russian River water.
+During the fiscal years 2024 and 2023, the District received 5,136 AF (1,674 MG) and 4,033 AF (1,314 MG) respectively, of Russian River water.
 The District has an agreement in place with the Agency to provide sufficient supply to meet the District's current and future water supply needs.
 There continues to be competing interests for Russian River water, principally to protect steelhead and salmon listed as threatened species under the Endangered Species Act.

-The Biological Opinion for water supply in the Russian River watershed has been issued by the National Marine Fisheries Service laying out the requirements to preserve, protect and restore the fisheries and maintain the existing Russian River water supplies.
+The Biological Opinion (BiOp) for water supply in the Russian River watershed, previously issued by the National Marine Fisheries Service (NMFS) in 2008, established the requirements to preserve, protect and restore the fisheries and maintain the existing Russian River water supplies expired in September 2023.
+SCWA and it's federal partner, the US Army Corps of Engineers submitted a new biological assessment to NMFS and is awaiting issuance of a new BiOp.
 The District continues to actively support the necessary development of the Russian River water supply and protection of the Russian River fisheries.